Which of the following best describes the primary function of mit... | Channels for Pearson+

 1

-Understand the role of mitochondria in eukaryotic cells: Mitochondria are often referred to as the 'powerhouses' of the cell because they are responsible for producing energy in the form of ATP (adenosine triphosphate).
-This energy is generated through a process called cellular respiration.
+Understand the role of mitochondria: Mitochondria are membrane-bound organelles found in eukaryotic cells, often referred to as the 'powerhouses of the cell' because they generate energy in the form of ATP (adenosine triphosphate).

-Review the process of cellular respiration: Cellular respiration occurs in the mitochondria and involves breaking down glucose (C₆H₁₂O₆) and oxygen (O₂) to produce ATP, carbon dioxide (CO₂), and water (H₂O).
-The general equation for cellular respiration is: .
+Recall the process of cellular respiration: Mitochondria perform cellular respiration, a multi-step process that converts glucose and oxygen into ATP, water, and carbon dioxide.
+This process includes glycolysis, the citric acid cycle (Krebs cycle), and the electron transport chain.

-Eliminate incorrect options: Mitochondria do not synthesize proteins (this is the role of ribosomes), store genetic information (this is the role of the nucleus), or produce ribosomes (this occurs in the nucleolus).
+Eliminate incorrect options: The production of ribosomes occurs in the nucleolus, protein synthesis occurs in ribosomes, and genetic information is stored in the nucleus.
+These functions are not related to mitochondria.

 Watch next